Mahedi-hasan1/Track-Doctor/README.md

 # Track-Doctor

-### An web application where use will be notify when their wanted doctor came to their location.
+### An web application where user will be notify when their wanted doctor came to their location.
 Also can search doctor by specs, lacation, name.

 ### Doctor will update their schedule and other informations.